yuki04160/Predict-Digit-with-Generalized-Linear-Model-multi-class/README.md

    - Split into training (0.8) and test (0.2)
 ## Data Modeling
 Multiclass logistic regression
-   - I I used For loop to build 10 logistic regression models, one per digit.
+   - I used For loop to build 10 logistic regression models, one per digit.
    - I used the Softmax function to transform unrelated probabilities into a probability distribution over 10 digits.
 ## Multiclass Classification Model Evaluation
    - Overall accuracy